 JOIN US for WORSHIP on SUNDAYS at 10:30 A.M., IN PERSON at CHURCH or VIRTUALLY on FACEBOOK LIVE!

 Wearing masks will be optional until further notice.
-We will continue to spatial distance.

 |